pjmcar23/latin101profile/translation1.md

 ### **C. Translation**

 Please translate the passage into idiomatic English.
 > Chaos was the first god.
 His daughters were Nox, the mother of all man, and Terra, the goddess Earth.
 She was the mother of the god Death and destruction.
 His sons, Typhon, Python, and Cyclopes, were horrible monsters.
-The huge dragons were Typhon and Python, abd Cyclopes a foolish stoneworker.
+The huge dragons were Typhon and Python, and Cyclopes a foolish stoneworker. (**What number is *fabri bruti*?**)
 But, his brother, Uranus, was the first king of the gods.
 He was strong and large, but wise.